 7. References in this Regulation to Directive 2014/65/EU and Regulation (EU) No 600/2014 shall, before 3 January 2017, be read as references to Directive 2004/39/EC in accordance with the correlation table set out in Annex IV to Directive 2014/65/EU in so far as that correlation table contains provisions referring to Directive 2004/39/EC.

 This Regulation shall be binding in its entirety and directly applicable in all Member States.

-Done at Brussels,
+Done at

-For the European Parliament The President
+For the European Parliament For the Council The President The President